geoffreytools/type-lenses/README.md

 [free.Map, 1, "foo", 0, Param<0>, Output]
 ```
 - `Param<0>` and `Output` are aliases for `a` and `r`;
-- `free.Map` is obviously a member of the `free` namespace but it could also be a custom free type you registered (see documentation).
+- `free.Map` is obviously a member of the `free` namespace but it could also be a custom free type you registered (see [doc/$Type](#type) for more information);

-> See documentation for details about disambiguation when multiple `needle` can be found in `Haystack`.
-This behaviour is not subject to change and can be relied upon.
+- The behaviour for singling out a match is documented in [doc/FindPath](#findpath).

-The latter returns a union of all paths leading to `needle`, or every possible path if `needle` is omitted, or `self`.
+The latter returns a union of every possible path, or every path leading to `needle` if it is provided.
 ```typescript
 import { FindPaths } from 'type-lenses';